truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

     From a shell session enter {{< cli >}}midclt call -job k8s_to_docker.migrate *poolname*{{< /cli >}}, where *poolname* is the name of the applications pool, for example *tank*.

     Custom applications installed using the TrueNAS UI in 24.04 automatically migrate on upgrade to 24.10.
-    Custom applications with nonstandard networking, such as an external interface attached, will migrate, but the interface configuration is discarded.
+    Custom applications with nonstandard networking, such as an external interface attached, migrate, but the interface configuration is discarded.
     Users can either use the base networking as is or configure custom Docker networking using a YAML custom app deployment, Dockge, or Portainer.

 * Starting in 24.10, TrueNAS does not include a default NVIDIA GPU driver and instead provides a simple NVIDIA driver download option in the web interface.